machingclee/machingclee.github.io/static/media/221-prisma-kysely.fded1a67.md

   • Step 0 Changed the type of `userId` on the `Project` table.
 No cast exists, the column would be dropped and recreated, which cannot be done since the column is required and there is data in the table.
 ```

-Never mind, we are going to change it into functional script.
+Never mind, we are going to change it into working script.

 Inside that new migration `sql` file, we write (we need to do experiments to obtain a working script)